-Submit proof of satisfactory completion of HCA English competency\ test administered by the Assessment Centre (phone 250-370-3597 for schedule information). \Students may be exempted from the competency test provided they submit proof of a "C" grade minimum in academic English 12, or EFP 12, or TPC 12, or ENGL 059, or ENGL 050 or a university-level English course.
-Transcripts must be submitted to Enrolment Services.
+• Submit proof of satisfactory completion of HCA English competency test administered by the Assessment Centre (phone 250-370-3597 for schedule information); or "C" in English 12, or EFP 12, or equivalent; or ENGL 050, or ENGL 059.

-- Students will be required to attend an orientation on the first day of class or risk losing their seat in the program; - A TB skin test is compulsory.
+Students will be required to attend an orientation on the first day of class or risk losing their seat in the program;

+- A TB skin test is compulsory.
 TB testing must be done within three months of program start and students must provide documentation of this prior to the start of the first practicum.
-Hepatitis B and the flu vaccine are highly recommended and are available at your local health clinic or through your physician; - Community organizations and facilities require students to complete a criminal record check that includes a vulnerable persons check before they begin practicum placements.
-Students are responsible for completing this process ideally three months prior to practicum, and for any associated costs.
-Any student who has not provided a criminal record that is acceptable to an agency at the time of placement may not be accepted in the practicum experience.
-This may result in the inability to complete the program; and - FOODSAFE and Standard First Aid with CPR Level C are required prior to the first clinical placement.
+Hepatitis B and the flu vaccine are highly recommended and are available at your local health clinic or through your physician; - Due to new legislation that came into effect January 2011, every registered student who has practicum/clinical placement involving work with children and/or vulnerable adults must undergo a criminal record check (CRC) through the Criminal Record Review Program.
+A new process is presently being developed.
+Students will be informed of the new process during program information sessions.
+Any CRC done outside the college will NOT be accepted and will result in additional cost to the student; and, - FOODSAFE and Standard First Aid with CPR Level C are required prior to the first clinical placement.
 Students will be responsible for the cost of these certifications.

-Students must achieve a minimum of 70% ("B-") in all academic courses and successfully complete the clinical placements to graduate with a Certificate in Health Care Assistant.
+Students must achieve a minimum of 70% ("B-") in all academic courses and successfully complete the community practicum and clinical placements to graduate with a Certificate in Health Care Assistant.

 - 1. It is recommended that students volunteer in a long-term care facility prior to beginning the program.
-This will assist the student in understanding the role of the HCA and help in determining whether this is an appropriate career choice. - Attendance at a program information session scheduled by Camosun College is highly recommended.
+This will assist the student in understanding the role of the HCA and help in determining whether this is an appropriate career choice. - 2.
+Attendance at a program information session scheduled by Camosun College is highly recommended.
 Issues, which may interfere with progress in the program, will be addressed at this time. - 3.
-It is strongly recommended that students have basic computer literacy, including experience with keyboarding and basic Internet search and email skills.

-4. The work environment in which the Health Care Assistant student/graduate will be employed requires demanding lifting and moving techniques and extensive hand washing.
+It is strongly recommended that students have basic computer literacy, including experience with keyboarding and basic Internet search and email skills. - 4.
+The work environment in which the Health Care Assistant student/graduate will be employed requires demanding lifting and moving techniques and extensive hand washing.
 Any prospective students with back, neck, or arm injury or serious skin disorders such as psoriasis, eczema, dermatitis or latex allergy should consider carefully before making application to this program.
 For the same reasons, students with significant health challenges are advised to consult with the Chair.

-Courses Credits

-HCA 110 Concepts for Practice 3.0

-HCA 120 Introduction to Practice 1.0

-HCA 130 Interpersonal Communications 1.0

-HCA 140 Lifestyle and Choices 0.5

-HCA 150 Healing 1 4.0

-HCA 154 Healing 2 1.5

-HCA 161 Personal Care Skills 1 2.0

-HCA 162 Personal Care Skills 2 2.0

-HCA 171 Clinical Placement 1 1.0

-HCA 172 Clinical Placement 2 1.0

-HCA 173 Clinical Placement 3 4.0

-Total Cre edits 21.0
+Courses Credits HCA 110 Concepts for Practice 4.0 HCA 120 Introduction to Practice 20 Interpersonal Communications HCA 130 3.0 HCA 140 Lifestyle and Choices 2.0 HCA 150 Healing 1 5.0 HCA 154 Healing 2 3.0 HCA 161 Personal Care Skills 1 3.0 Personal Care Skills 2 HCA 162 3.0 HCA 171 Clinical Placement 1 1.0 HCA 172 Community Practicum 1.0 HCA 173 Clinical Placement 2 3.0 HCA 174 Transition Practicum 1.0 Total Credits 31.0